 As state economies start to re-open, many employers are seeking information about how to reduce potential liability as they navigate the ever-changing legal landscape of applicable federal and state laws.
-These laws include the new leave laws under the Families First Coronavirus Response Act (“FFCRA”), the Americans with Disabilities Act (the “ADA”), and the Occupational Safety and Health Act (“OSHA”), as well as New Hampshire’s and Maine’s Universal Guidelines applicable to all businesses and industry-specific guidance.
+These laws include the new leave laws under the Families First Coronavirus Response Act (“FFCRA”), the Americans with Disabilities Act (the “ADA”), and the Occupational Safety and Health Act (“OSHA”), as well as New Hampshire’s and ME’s Universal Guidelines applicable to all businesses and industry-specific guidance.
 Although the interplay among these various laws can be complicated, we have identified five practical tips that every employer should follow as it considers re-opening.

 Understand the Applicable Leave Laws

 At this point, you have likely heard about the FFCRA.
 Under the FFCRA, an employer with fewer than 500 employees must provide paid sick leave and expanded family medical leave to eligible employees who seek leave for certain qualifying reasons related to COVID-19.
 Although there is an exemption for small businesses and healthcare providers, we do not recommend electing these exemptions without consulting legal counsel and exercising due diligence to ensure that you qualify.
 As you re-open, we recommend familiarizing yourself with the leave options afforded under the FFCRA to avoid future enforcement action by the Department of Labor (the “DOL”).
 You can find more information here.
 We also recommend sending out the FFCRA poster issued by the DOL to all employees and making sure the poster is posted in the workplace upon re-opening.
 Because the FFCRA remains in effect through December 31, 2020, eligible employees will be entitled to the leave afforded by the FFCRA through the end of the year.